 During the structured counselling sessions, I talk to children about their ambitions and the different ways in which they can contribute to the development of their surroundings.
 Eshan has a compassionate heart and used our session to brainstorm on ideas that could benefit the environment and the people around him.

 He took forward the discussions by associating himself with a Jaipur based NGO ‘Dayitva’ which plants trees and distributes cloth bags to discourage the use of plastic bags.
 He also developed an app that could help to manage waste using artificial intelligence.
 Eshan has also been instrumental in organizing blood donation camps and spreading awareness about the ‘Benefits of Blood Donation.’
 He has also volunteered for organizing recreational and educational activities for senior citizens at an old age home.
-Eshan recounted these experiences to me and took suggestions.
+Eeshan recounted these experiences to me and took suggestions.

-And although he actively participated in co-curricular and extracurricular activities, Eshan did not allow his academics to suffer.
+And although he actively participated in co-curricular and extracurricular activities, Eeshan did not allow his academics to suffer.
 He was attentive in class, mindful of his scores and submitted his assignments on time.

-Overall, I see Eshan Narula as a grounded, mature young man with a positive attitude and one who is driven by logic.
+Overall, I see Eeshan Narula as a grounded, mature young man with a positive attitude and one who is driven by logic.
 His adaptive nature and dedication towards his goal would bring accolades to him, and I strongly recommend his candidature for admission into the undergraduate programme in your esteemed institute.

 I wish him luck in all his future endeavors!